Balearic Islands in the Mediterranean

 Minorca, known for its untouched nature and quiet atmosphere, is a UNESCO biosphere reserve.
 It offers an extraordinary variety of beaches, ranging from fine sand to remote, rocky bays range.
 Der Camí de Cavalls, a historical path, that surrounds the island, is ideal for hikers and cyclists, who want to discover the natural beauty and rich wildlife.

-Formentera is the smallest of the large Balearic islands and is known for its white sandy beaches and crystal clear water, which is often compared to that of the Caribbean.
+Formentera is the smallest of the large Balearic islands and known for their white sandy beaches and the crystal -clear water, which is often compared to that of the Caribbean.
 The quiet island offers ideal conditions for sailors and water sports lovers, while the iconic Far de la Mola lighthouse offers spectacular views of the endless sea.

 Cultural treasures and sights

+Historic Sites and Architecture!
 The Balearic Islands are rich in cultural highlights and historical architecture.
-Mallorca is known for the La Seu Cathedral in Palma, an impressive example of Gothic architecture, with a contribution by Antoni Gaudí 20. was modernized in the century.
+Mallorca is known for the La Seu cathedral in Palma, an impressive example of Gothic architecture, with a contribution by Antoni Gaudí 20. was modernized in the century.
 The capital is also home to the royal palace La Almudaina and the medieval Bellver Castle, which fascinates with its unique round shape.

-Menorca impresses with its historic city of Ciutadella, which is known for its well-preserved old town and medieval architecture.
+Minorca impressed with her historic city of Ciutadella, which is known for its well-preserved old town and medieval architecture.
 The capital Mahón is famous for its natural harbor, one of the largest natural harbors in the world, who played an important role in history.
 Visitors can tour the old town hall and stroll through the winding streets, to experience the authentic flair of the city.

 Ibiza, known for its vibrant nightlife, also has a cultural side.
 The old town of Ibiza Town, Dalt Vila, is a UNESCO World Heritage Site and offers an impressive mix of Phoenician, Roman and medieval influences.
 The fortress walls and narrow streets offer a fascinating insight into the island's history.